Reviewing Infinite Graphics (OTCMKTS:INFG) and ARC Document Solutions (NYSE:ARC)

 Dividends

+ARC Document Solutions pays an annual dividend of $0.04 per share and has a dividend yield of 1.8%.
 Infinite Graphics pays an annual dividend of $1,600.00 per share and has a dividend yield of 336.8%.
-ARC Document Solutions pays an annual dividend of $0.04 per share and has a dividend yield of 1.8%.
 ARC Document Solutions has raised its dividend for 1 consecutive years.

 Summary